-- 1. If the software consuming a clinical document is a clinical information system, the software shall conform to the mandatory requirements for the role of a CIS Consumer [NEHTA2012e]. - 2.
-If the software consuming a clinical document is a CSP system, the software SHALL conform to the mandatory requirements for the role of a CIS Consumer [NEHTA2012e] that are relevant for the scope of the CSP system. - 3.
-A clinical document Consumer downloading a clinical document from the PCEHR system SHALL conform to the requirements in the PCEHR conformance profile for that type of document.
+If the software consuming a clinical document is a clinical information system, the software SHALL conform to the mandatory requirements for the role of a CIS consumer [NEHTA2012c].

+023746 Software consuming a clinical document is a CSP system

+If the software consuming a clinical document is a CSP system, the software SHALL conform to the mandatory requirements for the role of a CIS consumer [NEHTA2012c] that are relevant for the scope of the CSP system.

+023747 Conformance for downloading a clinical document from the PCEHR system

+A clinical document consumer downloading a clinical document from the PCEHR system SHALL conform to the requirements in the PCEHR conformance profile for that type of document.

-Note: The generic requirements for a software system in the role of a document Consumer may need to be varied for specific types of clinical documents.
+Note: The generic requirements for a software system in the role of a document consumer may need to be varied for specific types of clinical documents.
 In this case the PCEHR conformance profile for a type of clinical document may override the generic requirements.

-Common P2P conformance requirements
+5 Common P2P conformance requirements